 These new works have drawn on campaign badges, knitting patterns, Suffragette memorabilia, album covers, recipe books, feminist newsletters and other gems found within the Library’s thousands of archive boxes or amongst the hundreds of Library shelves.

 Some of the participating writers and artists have a long relationship to GWL and have taken this opportunity to renew their creative connections with the organisation and its resources whilst others have visited for the first time during this programme and generated exciting new insights into and responses to our very particular culture and purpose.

 21 Revolutions has brought out the best in our imaginative, dedicated and resourceful staff and volunteer team and Zoe Strachan, one of our valued Board members has been integrally involved in the project in a curatorial and creative capacity.
 The Collections Team has worked intimately with the participating artists and writers fuelling their imagination and tracking down a diverse range of sources.
-These sources can be sampled in the three resulting 21 Revolutions exhibitions.

 Experience 21 Revolutions

 The artworks are currently being displayed in the 21 Revolutions exhibition at the Royal Scottish Academy during the Edinburgh Art Festival, from 19th July until 8th September.

 One of each limited edition will join the GWL Archive Collection, while the rest are being sold to raise money for the Library.
 While the exhibition is taking place at the Royal Scottish Academy, please contact the RSA about sales.

 21 Revolutions can be experienced online.
 The participating writers work can be heard on a series of free downloadable podcasts that will be released monthly via our website and through iTunes.
 You can also download the portfolio of the 21 Revolutions artists’ works, with HD images of the artworks and insight into each artist’s inspiration.